This article is part of a larger series on Hiring.

 - Policy (SOP) Creation: Over 150 templates are available for the creation of policies and SOPs.
 Trainual stands above other LMSes, such as Bridge, for its ability to not only create courses but provide policy training manuals.
 These templates allow for the creation of training materials that can be accessed by multiple employees at one time, including onboarding documentation.
 Some templates include:

 - Diversity and Inclusion Policy

 - Bereavement Leave Policy

 - Compensation and Development Policy

 - Anti-Discrimination Policy

 - Employee Performance Review

-- Mobile-Friendly: Trainual is easy to access, track, and update from any device.
+- Mobile-friendly: Trainual is easy to access, track, and update from any device.
 Policies can be reviewed and studied from a mobile device, giving your employees on-the-go participation.
-Trainual scored an impressive 4.9 with Android users based on the ease of having all training at their fingertips.
-Its iOS score was slightly less at 4.5; however, the experience was similar to Android users based on the ability to search all policies from a mobile phone.
+Trainual scored an impressive 4.7 with Android users based on the ease of having all training at their fingertips.
+Its iOS score was 4.5; however, the experience was similar to Android users based on the ability to search all policies from a mobile phone.

 - Easy to Manage: A simple and intuitive interface makes it easy to create and manage policies.
 There are built-in guidelines and tutorials to get you up to speed, and it is easy for employers to create and manage custom courses in minutes.